 The next task we consider focuses on pragmatic language understanding-inferring speakers' communicative intents from their utterances.
-Humans readily produce and understand language in ways that is incompatible with their literal meanings.
+Humans readily produce and understand language in ways that deviates from its "literal" meaning.
 In Table 2, for example, a color that would be described on its own by most speakers purple is instead labeled blue in some contexts.

-A large body of work in cognitive science models this kind of context-based language understanding as the result of an iterative inference process [8, 9]: for example, in Row 2 of Table 2, a speaker might choose to describe the highlighted color as blue by reasoning that a naïve listener might resolve purple to the second color in the row.
+A large body of work in cognitive science models this kind of context-based language understanding as the result of an iterative inference process (Frank & Goodman, 2012; Franke, 2013): for example, in Row 2 of Table 2, a speaker might choose to describe the highlighted color as blue by reasoning that a naïve listener might resolve purple to the second color in the row.
 A more sophisticated listener, in turn, can predict this speaker behavior, and successfully infer the intended meaning.
 But this kind of recursive reasoning about other agents can be computationally demanding, and requires sophisticated internal models of other language users.
-Experimental evidence suggests that is deployed selectively, and to different degrees by different language users [10].
+Experimental evidence suggests that is deployed selectively, and to different degrees by different language users (Franke & Degen, 2016).
+We use L-IBMs to determine when, and to what extent, this kind of recursive reasoning is used during language production.